 A major restoration of the church began in 1991 to save the building from collapse.
 The concrete used in the initial construction had been mixed with seawater and beach sand, causing the steel reinforcing within the walls and columns to split.
 Work was complete in 1993 at a cost of nearly one million dollars.

 Today the church continues to stand as a beacon of light and hope within the diverse cultural community of Key West.
 The church is open daily for prayer, meditation and visitation.
 Many concerts and other community events take place here, and St. Paul’s plays a positive role in the community both artistically and spiritually.
 Thirty-three priests have served St. Paul’s as rector and several others as interim priests.
-The current rector, The Rev. Larry D. Hooper, came to St. Paul’s in June of 2009.
+The most recent rector, The Rev. Larry D. Hooper, came to St. Paul’s in June of 2009 and retired in March of 2019.
+Father Stephen Carlsen is currently serving as the Interim Rector of St. Paul's.
+His job is to help St. Paul's envision our future and prepare for calling a new Rector.